leon3s/ntex-rest-api-example/readme.md

 Hello world!%
 ```

-Congratz you have your first http server in `Rust`!
+Congratulations!
+You now have your first HTTP server in `Rust`!

-Now let's create our first `rest endpoints`.
+Now let's create our first `REST endpoints`.

-For the directory architectures, it's kinda how you feel.<br />
-On `ntex` we use a `.service()` method to add new `endpoints` so i choosed to create a directory `services`
+Regarding the directory architecture, it's up to personal preference.
+In `ntex`, we use the `.service()` method to add new `endpoints`.
+Therefore, I have chosen to create a directory called `services` to house my endpoints.
-to add my `endpoints` in it.

-Let's create our directory:
+Let's create the directory:

 ```sh
 mkdir src/services
 touch src/services/mod.rs
 ```

-Note that by default `rust` try to import a `mod.rs` file from our directories.
+Note that by default, `Rust` tries to import a `mod.rs` file from our directories.

-Let's create our default `endpoints` inside `services/mod.rs`
+Let's create our default `endpoints` inside `services/mod.rs`:

 ```rust
 use ntex::web;